Faster Payment FAQs

-The NSW Government has committed registered small businesses that supply to in-scope government departments will be paid within 20 calendar days of receiving a correctly rendered invoice for goods or services provided between $10,000 and $1 million.
-This is to be in place by the end of 2018.
+The NSW Government has committed registered small businesses that supply to in-scope government departments will be paid within 5 business days of receiving a correctly rendered invoice for goods or services provided between $10,000 and $1 million.

 Payments up to $10,000 can be paid instantly by PCard.